spectrocloud/librarium/docs/docs-content/automation/palette-cli/commands/ec.md

 :::

-When you use the `--validate` flag, the standard installation wizard will proceed unless the `--config-only` flag is provided.
+When you use the `--validate` flag, the standard installation wizard will proceed unless the `--config-file` flag is provided.
 Once all user inputs are provided, the validation will begin.
 A kind cluster will be created that contains the necessary components to conduct the validation checks.
 The Validator plugins will trigger the validation checks.
 The validation results will be displayed in the terminal.
 Below is an example of the validation results.